ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 To date, there are a number of use case scenarios that rely on the above capabilities when used with TLS 1.2 {{RFC5246}} or earlier.
 TLS 1.3 {{I-D.ietf-tls-tls13}} introduces several changes which prevent a number of these use case scenarios from being satisfied with the types of TLS proxy based capabilities that exist today.

-It has been argued by some, that this should be viewed as a feature of TLS 1.3 and that the proper way of solving these issues is to rely on endpoint (client and server) based solutions instead.
-We believe this is an overly constrained view of the problem that ignores a number of important real-life use case scenarios.
+Currently deployed TLS proxies (middleboxes) may reduce the security of the TLS connection itself due to a combination of poor implementation and configuration {{HTTPSintercept}}, and they may compromise privacy when decrypting a TLS session.
+As such, it has been argued that preventing TLS proxies from working should be viewed as a feature of TLS 1.3 and that the proper way of solving these issues is to rely on endpoint (client and server) based solutions instead.
+We believe this is an overly constrained view of the problem that ignores a number of important real-life use case scenarios that improve the overall security posture.
+We also note that current endpoint-based TLS proxies suffer from many of the same security issues as the network-based TLS proxies (middleboxes) {{HTTPSintercept}}.

 The purpose of this document is to provide a representative set of *network based security* use case scenarios that are negatively impacted by TLS 1.3 and do not lend themselves to an endpoint-based alternative solution.
 For each use case scenario, we highlight the specific aspect(s) of TLS 1.3 that makes the use case problematic with a TLS proxy based solution and we explain why an endpoint-based only solution is not considered acceptable.